idrinth-thalui/core/dialogue/idrinthFollowerDialogueIdle.md

 - Do you think I should let my beard open?
 Or is bound like now better?
 - Well, better than rain at least.
 - You are quite close to the best weapon choice!
-- I see we share a favorite weapon.
+- I see we share a favourite weapon.
 - Well, time flies by.
 - Do we really have time to stand around?
 - Are you sure you want to fight with this?